-Also descriptions of mathematical uncertainties (at the relevant point in time) can be caseconstitutive, with or without overt epistemic modal:
+Also descriptions of mathematical uncertainties (at the relevant point in time) can be case-constitutive, with or without overt epistemic modal:

-(43) a.
-The case in which there is a solution to the equation cannot be excluded.
+- (43) a.
+The case in which there is a solution to the equation cannot be excluded. - The case in which there might be a largest prime number has long been ruled out.